w0enyih/se-take-home-assignment/README.md

 ```
 --- MAIN MENU ---
-?
-What would you like to do?
-(Use arrow keys)
+✔ What would you like to do?
-❯ New Normal Order
-  New VIP Order
-  + Bot
-  - Bot
 Display
-  Exit

 ========================================

 🟡 PENDING ORDERS:
 ┌─────────┬─────┬──────────┬──────────────────────────┐